universal-model/universal-model-react/README.md

 Class-based components are not currently supported.

 Components should use only their own state and access other components' states using selectors provided by those components.
 This will ensure encapsulation of each component's state.
+For example:

     const View = () => {
       const [{ componentAState }, { selector1, selector2 }] = store.getStateAndSelectors();